Drainage

 SCDA

-The Saskatchewan Conservation and Development Association (SCDA) is responsible for Conservation and Development Area (C&D) formation, governance support, drainage project development, qualified person support, project engineering, legal and mediation support as well as LiDAR programs.
+The Saskatchewan Conservation and Development Association (SCDA) is responsible for Conservation and Development Area (C&D) formation, governance support, drainage project development, qualified person support, project engineering, legal and mediation support.

 Establishing a C&D can provide a means for landowners to work together in developing agricultural water management projects.
 C&D’s provide local governance over local water management issues.
 Landowners have a significant amount of knowledge regarding the landscape, water movement and its impact.
 C&D’s utilize this knowledge to develop functional and sustainable projects that provide flood control and protect the productivity of the land.